 Can we know if Herbert Armstrong could have been influenced by the forces of darkness and indeed taught doctrines of devils (i. e., doctrines of demons)?
 This can be easily seen when one studies the doctrines of other Bible-based cults.

 There was a man named Johannes Greber who was deeply involved with the occult.
 He was the translator of the Jehovah’s Witnesses’ New World Translation Bible.
 He openly states that he accomplished this through his wife who was a medium.
 By using his wife and contacting a demon in the spirit world (which is totally unscriptural) he came up with a “doctrinal statement.”
 Although these are doctrines of Jehovah’s Witnesses, one can clearly see that many are what Herbert Armstrong taught as truth.
 When we realize that HWA plagiarized doctrines from the JW’s (and others), this should come as no surprise.
-(See chapter three of “Mystery of the Ages (a critical review) for proof of this.)
-[MOA available as PDF download]
+(See chapter three of “Mystery of the Ages (a critical review)” for proof of this.) [opens as PDF]

 Following are direct quotes from the demon that Johannes Greber contacted:7